marcosivni/WebHigiia/README.md

 > You can use a simple telnet connection (*i.e.*, `telnet <siren-server-ip> <siren-server-port>`) to submit the DDL script that contains standard SQL commands for the creation of the WebHigiia model tables.

 3. Structure your medical image dataset as an *WebHigiia table*.
 Then, create it on the server-side.
 > Please, refer to the [WebHigiia Modelling Guide][model] to structure your medical dataset as an WebHigiia table.
-The modeling process will also generate a table in which queries shall be placed.
+The modeling process also generates a table where the query images will be inserted.

-4. Load your **data** in the new dataset table and the **queries** (potentially undiagnosed cases) in the query table.
+4. Load your **data** in the new dataset table and the **query images** (potentially undiagnosed cases) in the query table.
 > Data are inserted with simple extended INSERT INTO commands.
 See the [example for mammograms][model].
 Notice, feature extraction can be carried out manually or with the support of your favorite programming language and framework, e.g., sklearn, pandas, etc.

 5. Run WebHigiia.
-> You can either straightforwardly run the higiia.html file alongside .wasm and .js loaders or compile the source code with Qt to generate a binary version of WebHigiia.
+> You can either straightforwardly run the WebHigiia.html file alongside .wasm and .js loaders or compile the source code with Qt to generate a binary version of WebHigiia.

 6. ✨Query (undiagnosed) images by content✨